All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Lower maximum dose: Ozempic tops out at 2.0 mg compared to Wegovy's 2.4 mg.
 For physique athletes, extreme appetite suppression is counterproductive.
 You need to eat 2,500 to 3,500 calories daily even during a cut.
 The lower ceiling keeps appetite manageable without making food repulsive.

-• Insurance access: Bodybuilders with elevated blood sugar, insulin resistance, or metabolic syndrome from years of aggressive bulking can often get Ozempic covered through their diabetes or pre-diabetes diagnosis.
+• Insurance access: Bodybuilders with improved blood sugar, insulin resistance, or metabolic syndrome from years of aggressive bulking can often get Ozempic covered through their diabetes or pre-diabetes diagnosis.

 • Dose flexibility: Many bodybuilders stay at 0.5 or 1.0 mg rather than titrating up, using the minimum effective dose approach.
 Ozempic's pen design allows precise low-dose administration.
 Ozempic vs Wegovy comparison